 Variations and Substitutions

-• Adding a little ground cinnamon or cinnamon sticks to the jam to spice the flavor up a bit.
+• Add a little ground or cinnamon sticks to the jam to spice the flavor up a bit.

 • Use maple syrup or honey instead of sugar.

-• For a more orange flavor add in extra orange peel.
+• For a more orange flavor, add extra orange peel.

 Recipe Notes